Mobile Health clinical trials at UCSF

 Sorry, not yet accepting patients

 In the US, fewer than 6% of all youth living with HIV (YLWH) achieve HIV viral suppression.
 However, health disparities among youth extend across the entire HIV care continuum in that there is a strong association between younger age and later HIV diagnosis, lower engagement in care, lower levels of antiretroviral therapy (ART) adherence, and worse HIV clinical outcomes.
 In response to this critical public health dilemma, the investigators propose to develop a novel mobile health application ("app") to improve engagement in health care and ART adherence and to pilot test this mobile health app in 18-29-year-old YLWH residing in San Francisco.
 The aims of this study are to: Aim 1: Build on a theory-guided model and formative work to complete the development of a novel personalized mobile health app for improved HIV clinical outcomes among YLWH (includes field test of initial release to ensure adequate usability and engagement).
-Aim 2: Conduct a pilot randomized trial to assess the feasibility, acceptability, and preliminary clinical impact (i.e., adherence, plasma HIV RNA, and CD4+ cell count) of the use of this app among YLWH and their healthcare providers.
+Aim 2: Conduct a six-month single arm pilot study to examine WYZ feasibility and acceptability among YLWH living in the San Francisco Bay Area.
+Finally, the investigators will conduct in-depth qualitative interviews with a subset of participants (N = 20) and clinical team members (N = 10) whose patients participated in the pilot study.
 The investigators hypothesize that this mobile health app will be feasible and acceptable and will result in improved HIV clinical outcomes.
 Upon completion, the investigators will be ready to test the efficacy of this app in a subsequent large-scale randomized control trial among a population that is disproportionately impacted by HIV and at elevated risk for poor clinical outcomes.